Turingraph/Sunset-at-04-42pm/doc/prev_README/README_V00.md

 FdF42 features
 1. Convert Fdf files as 3D wireframe, by using `./fdf [input file name].fdf` command. (for example `./fdf my_file.fdf`, `./fdf 10-70.fdf` etc.)
-2. User able to rotate the 3D wireframe in any angle.
-3. User able to close 3D wireframe window frame by click `ESC` button and/or the cross on the window’s frame
+2. User able to close 3D wireframe window frame by click `ESC` button and/or the cross on the window’s frame

 ## The Additional Features of GrASCIIfi.